gvwilson/10-accessible/README.md

 * :blue_heart: **Main Contribution** _(what did they determine?
 What are they giving us?
 What do we take away from this specific work?)_
 * :purple_heart: **Ethical Considerations** _(did they specifically address any bias? consider marginalized identities?
 Or is this sentence something that hints at lack of ethical consideration?)_

 Please note the use of bullet points, colors, bold text, and italic text in the above list.
 That is my autistic brain on a plate.
-Enjoy.
+Enjoy. _this is all written very informally I will be happy to edit it to sound professional, probably_

 ## Tip 10: (Silvia) Ensure that supplemental information and data are accessible.